 • Genetics and genetic variation

 • Respiration and photosynthesis

 Building on the knowledge you gained at GCSE, at A Level you will develop your practical and problem solving skills within our professional-grade laboratories.
 Our subject experts will deliver outstanding lessons, and your learning will be brought to life with a range of practical experiments, university lectures and inspiring talks from visiting professionals.

 You will have ample opportunity to develop your scientific knowledge inside and outside the classroom, from trips and visits to explore potential career paths, to taking part in our prestigious STEM Ambassador programme.

 100% examination.
 There are 12 required practicals that must be completed for you to achieve the Practical Endorsement.

 A Level Biology can lead to an exciting range of careers!
-It is essential to many STEM related degrees such as Medicine and Veterinary Science.
-Students who study Biology at A Level typically choose to take the subject further at university, and have progressed to courses such as Medicine, Biomedical Science and Physiotherapy.
+Essential to many STEM related undergraduate degrees such as Medicine and Veterinary Science, this traditional A Level is also well respected by Russell Group universities, and will aid progression to careers in competitive industries such as Physiotherapy, Biomedical Sciences, Pharmacy and Midwifery.

 Good to Know

 If you’re hoping to progress onto a career in Medicine or Veterinary Science, it is advisable that you study A Level Chemistry alongside A Level Biology.